cancrizans/gutta/docs/usage.md

 Don't leave any important stuff in `mywebsite` outside of the `_source` and `_assets` folders, or **it might be deleted or overwritten**.
 Do not attempt to manually modify any file or folders outside of the `_source` and `_assets` folders, or **your modifications WILL be deleted and overwritten soon**.
 Anything you want to do you can do from the `_source` and `_assets` folders.

 Inside the `_source` folder you will find a `webcomic.yaml` file.
 This is the most important file, and where you will specify most of the content and layout of the webcomic site.
 You can learn how to write the `webcomic.yaml` in [Content](content.md).
-You can also find a couple of `.scss` files; these are used for styling the comic, and you can learn more about that in [Styling](styling.md).
+You can also find a couple of `.scss` files; these are optional and are used for styling the comic, and you can learn more about that in [Styling](styling.md).

 Inside the `_assets` folder is where you will locate images (comic pages, banners, buttons, icons, etc...) and other assets for your site to use.
-Within the `_assets` folder, you can make whatever folder structure you like, put images in any position, orders or names, you are free.
-You will however need to refer to assets by their position inside `_assets`, so choose an order that works for you.
+See [Assets](assets.md) for guidance.

-Before changing anything, try out serving your template webcomic first.
+But before changing anything, let's try out serving your template webcomic first.

 ## Serving Webcomic

 Open `git-bash` in your `mywebsite` directory.
-(Remember, always in `mywebsite`, never anywhere else, not in `_source`, not in the parent directory of `mywebsite`, specifically in `mywebsite`.)
+(Remember, always in `mywebsite`, never anywhere else, not in `_source`, not in the parent directory of `mywebsite`, not in My Documents, **specifically in `mywebsite`**.)

 Type